francodem/langchain-for-llm-application-development/README.md

-# langchain-for-llm-application-development
+# LangChain for LLM Application Development
-LangChain for LLM Application Development ⎯ Course
+DeepLearning.ai in collaboration with LangChain ⎯ Course